Nanshan Ski Resort Review

 Travel insurance with snow sports cover from World Nomads.
 Their flexible insurance can be bought even if you’re already in China – I once found out the hard way (in Thailand) how important this can be!

-(These are affiliate links i.e. if you use them to purchase accommodation or travel insurance, 4corners7seas will receive a commission from Agoda or World Nomads; this commission comes out of their profit margin at no extra cost to you.
+(These are affiliate links i.e. if you use them to purchase accommodation or travel insurance, 4corners7seas will receive a commission from them; this comes out of their profit margin at no extra cost to you.
 I’m linking to them because I know, use, and trust their products.
 If you’ve found this page helpful, please consider using my links, and thank you in advance should you choose to do so!)

 snow-forecast.com does exactly what it says on the tin, and is my usual go to for accurate snow forecasts.
 Nanshan isn’t covered on Snow Forecast, but you can check the Snow Forecast for Badaling some 70km away on the far side of Beijing.
 The weather will usually be the same at both, and in any case you’ll likely be riding man-made snow as it doesn’t usually snow much at Nanshan anyway!